iwillspeak/ullage/README.md

 # Ullage

-Ullage started as an attempt to implement a top-down operator precedence parser in Rust.
-It has since started developing into a small language.
-Feel free to have a poke around but don't expect much to work at the moment.
+A statically-typed compiled language defined by a simple grammar.

 ## Current Status

 It is now possible to write simple programs.
 The following program computes 9 factorial:

     fn fact(n: Number): Number
         var acc = 1